Door Won't Open; In-door Actuator

 Remember that 90% of problems are due to the in-door actuator; another 5% are due to the B-post actuator; another 4% are due to dirty contacts at the front edge of the doors leaving just 1% for other faults.

-Youtube demo of worn and new actuators
+Youtube demo of worn and new actuator

 Try to avoid forcing the doors manually as it COULD stretch the cables and MIGHT cause the slack to jam on the motor drum or over-rev the drive motor.
 Should the electrics fail, just use sufficient force to get the door moving; no more.
 This includes garage mechanics!